inmanta/inmanta-core/docs/model_developers/modules.rst

 requires.
 This format allows module developers to specify a python dependency in a repo on a dedicated branch.
 And it allows inmanta to resolve the requirements of all module to a single set of requirements, because the name of module is unambiguously defined in the requirement.
-The format for requires in requirements.txt is the folllowing:
+The format for requires in requirements.txt is the following:

  * Either, the name of the module and an optional constraint
  * Or a repository location such as  git+https://github.com/project/python-foo The correct syntax to use is then: eggname@git+https://../repository#branch with branch being optional.